 Of course!
 There probably isn’t a better time to learn in an accelerator than as a founder just starting out.
 This period before a founder has built a startup into a scalable business model with Product-Market Fit is called the “seed stage.”
 During this period, founders always need more than funding; they need a variety of entrepreneurial-related insights, inspiration from other founders, and room for trial and error.
 AppWorks Accelerator was built to provide these lessons and more.

-11. Since I am not a Taiwanese citizen, can you help me obtain a proper visa?
+11. I’m planning to expand my business into Taiwan, however, since I am not a Taiwanese citizen, can you help me obtain a proper visa?

-International founders admitted to AppWorks Accelerator, according to your qualifications and needs, AppWorks can help with your application for the Gold Card, Entrepreneur Visa, or Business Visa in Taiwan.
+International founders admitted to AppWorks Accelerator, according to your qualifications and needs, AppWorks can help with your application for the Gold Card, or Entrepreneur Visa in Taiwan.
 This enables founders from overseas to concentrate on work in Taiwan without traveling abroad to sort out troublesome visa issues.
-We can offer advice on this process.
+We can offer guidance on this process.

 12. Do I have to set up a company to join AppWorks Accelerator?